 Day 4 Stop: Zuogong (3,750m) ⭐⭐⭐

-Honest truth: Zuogong is the "watershed" for Sichuan-Tibet accommodation.
-At 3,750m, no matter which hotel, some people won't sleep well.
+Honest take: Zuogong is the "watershed" of accommodation on the Sichuan-Tibet route.
+Above 3,750m, no matter where you stay, someone won't sleep well.
+Budget for oxygen.

 Recommended:

-- Zuogong main road hotels with oxygen equipment — 300-500 RMB.
-Spending 200 extra for an oxygen room is worth it.
+• Hotels on Zuogong's main road — with oxygen supply (oxygen generators), 300-500 RMB.
+Spending an extra two hundred for an oxygen room is worth it.

-- Zuogong new district — cleaner than old town, larger rooms.
+• New town area — cleaner than the old town, larger rooms.

 Avoid:

-- Near Dongda Mountain — altitude 5,000m+, minus 10+ degrees with no heating.
-Only truck drivers stay here.
+• Near Dongda Mountain — elevation 5,000m+, minus ten degrees and no heating, only passing truckers stay here.

 Day 5 Stop: Ranwu (3,960m) ⭐⭐⭐

-Ranwu accommodation has improved greatly in recent years, but the high altitude is an unfixable issue.
+Ranwu's accommodation has improved a lot in recent years, but the high altitude is a hard limit that won't change.

 Recommended: